Existentialism 4: Is Prayer Just Hope?

 Hope and Prayer are the same manifestations of human desire.† One is directed and defined by beliefs and the other is unbridled and desperate.† The conclusion is they are both without substance and fail us.† To hope without reason is painful and to pray to a non-existent deity will leave you unfulfilled.† Both feel the fervent desire that is created by a brain state in our emergent minds, but both are chimeras.† The rare luck that one achieves after hoping or praying is just that: luck.† Since luck is random and unpredictable, good fortune from it, should never to be hope for, or prayed to.† But way too many do just that.

 I think you know what the conclusion is.
-Hope and Prayer is another human fault we have that causes so, so much pain for our consciousnesses.† We must live without hope and never prayer to anything, God, Idol, or even a principle.† Yet, why do we have hope and prayer?† Is it because we live in such despair often?† Unfavorable conditions do give rise to wishing for them become more appealing.† But there are people that wish for negative things, that long to die when depressed or in pain.† And those whom long for more wants when in good stance.† They are insatiable in their yearnings.† So, again why is hope a part of human psyches?† I really canít explain that.† I do argue to live without hope, and definitely never pray to anything, being or even principle.† This is what existentialists call living courageously.†
+Hope and Prayer are human faults we have that cause so much pain for our consciousnesses.† We must live without hope and never prayer to anything, God, Idol, or even a principle.† Yet, why do we have hope and prayer?† Is it because we live in despair often?† Unfavorable conditions do give rise to wishing for them become more appealing.† But there are people that wish for negative things, that long to die when depressed or in pain.† And those whom long for more wants when in good stance.† They are insatiable in their yearnings.† So, again why is hope a part of human psyches?† I really canít explain that.† I do argue to live without hope, and definitely never pray to anything, being or even principle.† This is what existentialists call living courageously.†